Luigi-stack/capstone_project_frontend/README.md

 Feel free to explore the project and contribute to make it even more amazing! 😊🚀

-Thank you for joining us on this journey! 🙌
+Thank you for joining me on this journey! 🙌